Yes, you’re doing Christmas all wrong!

 I talked about this idea on Charlotte Today recently, and would love if you’d watch it!

-Do you do the four present rule?!
+Do you do the four gift rule?!
 If so, what are your thoughts on it?!

 The other version I’ve heard (the one we try to do) is “read, wear, play, share.”
 Something about getting a “need” for a Christmas present bothers me… Which is weird, because I totally got “needs” as Christmas presents when I was a kid, like a sleeping bag.
 I guess I’d like to think that my kids’ needs are met outside of Christmas?
 Obviously, this is my own hangup!